ayonli/jsext/README.md

 better not to use augmentations, but use the corresponding functions from the sub-packages instead.

-But if we're developing private projects, using augmentations can save a lot of time, it's easier to read or write and make sense.
+But if we're developing private projects, using augmentations can save a lot of time, it's easier to read and write, and make sense.